lesmis410/ELK-Stack-Project-Final/README.md

 This ELK server is configured to monitor the following machines:

-    _TODO: 10.0.0.6 and 10.0.0.9
+  10.0.0.6 and 10.0.0.9

-We have installed the following Beats on these machines:

-    _TODO: Metricbeat and Filebeat
+We have installed the following Beats on these machines: Metricbeat and Filebeat

 These Beats allow us to collect the following information from each machine:

-    TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., Winlogbeat collects Windows logs, which we use to track user logon events, etc. Metricbeat: Metricbeat collects metrics, or measurement aspects of a system such as the uptime or the CPU usage of a machine.
+ Metricbeat: Metricbeat collects metrics, or measurement aspects of a system such as the uptime or the CPU usage of a machine.
 Filebeat: Filebeat is a “lightweight” log shipper that supports large amounts of data consumption.
 It is better at parsing information than Logstash but cannot replace it.
 Filebeat keeps the state of files (using Harvesters) to know if files were renamed or modified.

 Using the Playbook